Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care's higher cost reflects the specialized staff training, secure facilities, and tailored programs designed for individuals with Alzheimer's or other forms of dementia.
 For families in Hamilton, memory care offers a balance of affordability and dedicated care that can be crucial for loved ones facing cognitive challenges.

-Situated at 480 Tahoe Road, inside 35594 zip code area in Marion county, Country Place Senior Living Of Winfield offers dementia and Alzheimer’s care to Winfield, AL dementia sufferers and includes amenities that include monitoring of medications, a home-like design to encourage socialization and special dementia and Alzheimer’s programs to increase feelings of comfort.
-Country Place Senior Living Of Winfield provides a total of 28 Alzheimer’s and dementia units.
+(888) 595-9864 SponsoredLocated at 480 Tahoe Road, inside 35594 zip code area in Marion county, Country Place Senior Living Of Winfield offers memory care to Winfield, AL dementia sufferers and offers services like tranquil and secure outdoor areas, caregiving staff trained specifically for dementia and access to physical and speech therapy.
+Country Place Senior Living Of Winfield contains a total of 28 dementia units.
 Country Place Senior Living Of Winfield is licensed to provide care, with license # D4705.

 Medicaid is a joint federal and state program that can offer more substantial support for memory care services in Hamilton, Alabama.
 In Alabama, the Medicaid State Plan does not directly cover room and board in memory care facilities, but it can assist with certain services provided in these facilities, such as skilled nursing care, personal care assistance, and therapies.